 Hiring a stucco contractor doesn’t need to be a long and drawn out process, as long as you know what you are looking for from the start.
 Use the points above to guide your search, and only hire a contractor once you are fully satisfied that they are the perfect selection for the work that you need completed.

-How to Apply Exterior Stucco
+- How to Repair Stucco

-How to Repair Stucco
+- How to Paint Synthetic Stucco

 Synthetic stucco, or EIFS (exterior insulation finish systems), is a composite siding made up of layers of fiberglass mesh, foam insulating board...

 - How to Tell If My Siding Is Synthetic Stucco

 Synthetic stucco, also known as "exterior insulation and finishing system" or EIFS, has been used since the 1950s as a highly efficient,...